Linuxfabrik/lfops/roles/postgresql_server/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+* A changed `postgresql.conf`, `conf.d/z00-linuxfabrik.conf` or `pg_hba.conf` restarts PostgreSQL.
+Before the restart, the role checks the configuration files with `postgres -C` and asks the running server for errors in `pg_hba.conf` through the `pg_hba_file_rules` view.
+A broken setting aborts the run with the error message, and the running server keeps its current configuration.
+The file with the error is already deployed at that point: fix the inventory and run the role again before PostgreSQL is restarted for any other reason.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.